ArantesVini/ArantesVini/README.md

 🤓 My studies are currently focused on Machine Learning Engineering with Python 🤖 and Offensive Cybersecurity 👾

-📖 I am studying Analysis and Systems Development at UNOPAR 💻 💻 And doing the course "Novo Pentest Profissional" by Desec Academy
+📖 I am studying Analysis and Systems Development at UNOPAR (last semester!) and doing the course "Novo Pentest Profissional" by Desec Academy

-👽 My hobbies are playing games (mainly Zelda on Switch or strategy games on PC) and watch One Piece ☠️!
+👽 My hobbies are playing games (mainly Baldurs Gate 3 to be honest) and study!

 🥊 Also I'am praticing Boxing, as a Martial Arts enthusiast I have already praticed Brazillian Jiu-jitsu, Muay Thai and Kick boxing.

+🏋️ My goal is to return to pratice powerlifting in 2024

 ---